-Requests for reports may be made by a resolution of the council, committee, subcommittee or subordinate decision-making body, in the case of all decision-making bodies other than the council, must also fall within the scope of their specific delegations.
+Requests for reports may be made by a resolution of the councilthe Committee, committee, or subcommittee or subordinate decision making body, in the case of all decision-making bodies other than the councilthe Committee, must also fall within the scope of their specific delegations.

-9.3 Chief executive may delay or refuse request
+9.3 Chief executive Chairperson may delay or refuse request

-The chief executive may delay commissioning any reports that involve significant cost or are beyond the scope of the committee that made the request.
-In such cases the chief executive will discuss options for meeting the request with the respective chairperson and report back to a subsequent meeting with an estimate of the cost involved and seek direction on whether the report should still be prepared.
+The chief-executiveChairperson-may delay commissioning any reports that involve significant cost or are beyond the scope of the committee-that made the request.
+In such cases the chief-executiveChairperson will discuss options for meeting the request with the respective chairperson Steering Group-and report back to a subsequent meeting with an estimate of the cost involved and seek direction on whether the report should still be prepared.

-Where a chief executive refuses a member's request to prepare a report, an explanation for that refusal should be provided to the member.
+Where a chief executiveChairperson refuses a member's request to prepare a report, an explanation for that refusal should be provided to the member.